 There are many fitness influencers who inspire people to get active in the day, and many of them have launched online classes you can join of varying lengths.

 You don’t need to schedule hour-long gym sessions to maintain your fitness.
 Instead, take a ten-minute break once an hour.
-During this time, walk around your home, jog on the spot, perform stretches, or use gym equipment like dumbbells, and an exercise bike you can get from Anytime Sports Supply.
+During this time, walk around your home, jog on the spot, perform stretches, or use gym equipment like a rowing machine, dumbbells, and an exercise bike you can get from Anytime Sports Supply.
 Anything that gets the blood pumping works.

 Alternative ways you can get more exercise include:

 - Performing some tasks, such as taking phone calls, standing.